 - David Boos

-Dave Boos, a renowned volleyball coach with 18 years of experience at the highest level, enters his fifth season at Florida in 2014, his fourth as associate head coach at the University of Florida in 2013.
+Dave Boos, a renowned volleyball coach with 19 years of experience at the highest level, enters his fifth season at Florida in 2014, his fourth as associate head coach for the Gator volleyball program.

 In his third season, Boos continued to impact the Gators’ defensive scheme and service efforts in 2012, as UF tallied 269 blocks as a team with First Team All-American Mann averaging 1.15/set.
 Florida led the SEC in opponent hitting percentage (.164) and was top five in blocks (2.45/set) and service aces (1.43/set).
 Unroe was top five in the SEC in digs her junior campaign (4.40/set) and service aces (.32/set) while also registering the best serve receive percentage in the nation (.963).

 The Gators’ defense was phenomenal in 2011, as Florida registered 2.38 blocks/set (third in the SEC) with both starting middle blockers averaging nearly a block/set.
 The Gators’ service game was equally stellar, leading the SEC in aces/set (1.56).
 Senior outside hitter Kristy Jaeckel averaged .42 aces/set to lead the SEC and rank 27th in the nation, and senior setter/right-side hitter Kelly Murphy was fifth in the conference with .32 aces/set.